 At Manchester Fertility your AMH levels are tested as part of your initial screening when you begin treatment, via a simple blood test.
-But it can be hard to understand what AMH is, what your result means and how it affects the chances of your treatment being successful.
+But it can be hard to understand what AMH is and what your result means.

 What will an AMH result tell me?